A relative theory of universal central extensions: Nested Birkhoff subcategories

 \section{Nested Birkhoff subcategories}

-We now consider the situation where the Birkhoff subcategory $\B$ of $\A$ has a further Birkhoff subcategory $\C$ so that they form a chain of nested semi-abelian categories with enough projectives, $\C\subset\B\subset\A$.
+We now consider the situation where a Birkhoff subcategory $\B$ of a semi-abelian category $\A$ has a further Birkhoff subcategory $\C$ so that they form a chain of nested semi-abelian categories with enough projectives, $\C\subset\B\subset\A$.
+For instance, $\C$ could be $\Ab(\A)$ as in Theorem~\ref{Theorem-Homology} below.
 Then there is a commutative triangle of left adjoint functors (all right adjoints are inclusions):

-Since the objects and morphisms of $\B$ are also objects and morphisms of $\A$, it is natural to compare the notions of $\c$-centrality, $\c$-perfect object, homology with respect to $\c$, etc.\ with that of $\c\b$-centrality, $\c\b$-perfect object or the homology with respect to $\c\b$.
+Since the objects and morphisms of $\B$ are also objects and morphisms of $\A$, it is natural to compare the notions of $\cc$-centrality, $\cc$-perfect object, homology with respect to $\cc$, etc.\ with that of $\cc\b$-centrality, $\cc\b$-perfect object or the homology with respect to $\cc\b$.
 We obtain a short exact sequence which relates the two induced types of universal central extension.

-\begin{lemma} Under the given circumstances: \begin{enumerate} \item an object of $\B$ is $\c$-perfect if and only if it is $\c\b$-perfect; \item an extension in $\B$ is $\c$-central if and only if it is $\c\b$-central. \end{enumerate} \end{lemma} \begin{proof} If $B$ is an object of $\B$ then $\c B=\c\b B$, which proves the first statement.
-As for the second statement, an extension $f\colon{B\to A}$ in $\B$ is $\c$-central if and only if the square in the diagram
+\begin{lemma} Under the given circumstances: \begin{enumerate} \item an object of $\B$ is $\cc$-perfect if and only if it is $\cc\b$-perfect; \item an extension in $\B$ is $\cc$-central if and only if it is $\cc\b$-central; \item an extension of $\A$ is $\b$-central as soon as it is $\cc\b$-central. \end{enumerate} \end{lemma} \begin{proof} If $B$ is an object of $\B$ then $\cc(B)=\cc\b(B)$, which proves the first statement.
+As for the second statement, an extension $f\colon{B\to A}$ in $\B$ is $\cc$-central if and only if the square in the diagram

-is a pullback.
-Now the inclusion of $\B$ into $\A$ preserves and reflects all limits and moreover $\c f_{0}=\c\b f_{0}$, so that $f$ being $\c$-central is equivalent to $f$ being $\c\b$-central. \end{proof}
+in $\B$ is a pullback.
+Now the inclusion of $\B$ into $\A$ preserves and reflects all limits and moreover $\cc(f_{0})=\cc\b(f_{0})$, so that $f$ being $\cc$-central is equivalent to $f$ being $\cc\b$-central.
+The third statement follows from the fact that $\b$ preserves the pullback